mwilliamson/mammoth.js/README.md

 To more easily support style maps stored in text files, `styleMap` can also be a string.
-Each non-blank line is treated as a separate style mapping:
+Each line is treated as a separate style mapping, ignoring blank lines and lines starting with `#`:

 ```javascript
 var options = {